ankamercier/Python-Statistical-Modelling/README.md

 | Gioia | 453.52 | 2 | 5.0 |
 | Wu Sushi | 525.03 | 3 | 5.0 |
 | Emilio's Vinbar | 247.59 | 3 | 5.0 |

+Curiously, while most of them are expensive, third one is a cheap kebab place.
+I checked Einer, and it’s permanently closed now.
+Which means data from API was not reliable considering that they include all restaurants, both active and closed.

 > [!NOTE]
 > Table was slightly modified for README file, a full version with all columns can be found in EDA notebook.